 | Troubleshooting | 24 | Discharge Chute Plugged, Streaking of Grass Uncut, Uneven Cut, Blades Scalping Grass, Belt Slipping, Excessive Vibration, Mower Loads Down Tractor |

-| Long-Term Storage | 25 | Winter Storage (Remove the Mower Deck Covers, Slacken Off the Drive Belt Tensioner, Clean All Pulleys and Wipe With a Dry Cloth, Clean All Grass and Dirt From the Mower Deck Top) |
+| Long-Term Storage | 25 | Winter Storage (Remove the Mower Deck Covers, Slacken Off the Drive Belt Tensioner, Clean All Pulleys and Wipe with a Dry Cloth, Clean All Grass and Dirt From the Mower Deck Top) |

 | Contact Information | 26 | Kubota Tractor Corporation (Western Division, Central Division, Northern Division, Southeast Division, Engine Division) |